jdbcx/jdbcx/README.md

 # Mixed
 #
 # "-DnoProperties=true" is only required for DuckDB, because its JDBC driver does not work with unsupported property
-docker run --rm -it -e JDBCX_OPTS="-DnoProperties=true" jdbcx/jdbcx \
+docker run --rm -it -e DRIVER_OPTS="-DnoProperties=true" jdbcx/jdbcx \
     "jdbcx:duckdb:" "select '{{ shell: echo 1 }}' as one, '{{ db.ch-play: select 2 }}' as two, {{ script: 1+2 }} as three"